staubtornado/tornado-bot/README.md

 - [ ] Apply the premium and beta functionality to the commands
 - [ ] Add multiple languages to the bot
 - [ ] Create a requirements.txt file
+- [ ] Improve SQL so it can add missing columns

 ---